freqtrade/freqtrade/docs/freqai-developers.md

 ## Project architecture

-The architechture and functions of FreqAI are generalized to encourages development of unique features, functions, models, etc.
+The architechture and functions of `FreqAI` are generalized to encourages development of unique features, functions, models, etc.

 The class structure and a detailed algorithmic overview is depicted in the following diagram:

 ![image](assets/freqai_algorithm-diagram.jpg)

-As shown, there are three distinct objects comprising FreqAI:
+As shown, there are three distinct objects comprising `FreqAI`:

 * **IFreqaiModel** - A singular persistent object containing all the necessary logic to collect, store, and process data, engineer features, run training, and inference models.
 * **FreqaiDataKitchen** - A non-persistent object which is created uniquely for each unique asset/model.
 Beyond metadata, it also contains a variety of data processing tools.